What is Skin Cancer?

 The skin is composed of an outer layer called epidermis, which contains squamous cells, basal cells and melanocytes.

-The second most common skin cancer in the periocular area is squamous cell carcinoma (SCC), this is a more serious form of cancer than BCC, as it can spread to other parts of the body (metastasize).
-Either may appear as a painless nodule, or a sore, that won’t heal.
-The skin may be ulcerated, or there may be bleeding, crusting or distortion of the normal eyelid structure and loss of eyelashes.
+The second most common type of skin cancer seen in the periocular area is squamous cell carcinoma (SCC).
+This is a more serious form of cancer than BCC, as it can spread to other parts of the body.
+Either may appear as a painless nodule or a sore that won’t heal.
+The skin may be ulcerated or there may be bleeding, crusting or distortion of the normal eyelid structure and loss of eyelashes.

 Melanomas are a less common but more serious form of skin cancer, and arise from pigment-producing melanocytes.
 A mole that bleeds, becomes tender, changes size, shape or colour needs to be seen urgently by a physician.
 Sebaceous gland carcinoma is a more serious, but fortunately rare. form of skin cancer.
 It may appear as a recurrent chalazion, persistent eyelid inflammation, chronic red eye or thickening of the eyelid.
 Melanoma and sebaceous gland carcinomas can spread to other parts of the body through the bloodstream or lymphatic system, which is why prompt, aggressive treatment is necessary.

 About Dr Sabrina Shah-Desai MS, FRCS

 Dr Sabrina Shah-Desai is a distinguished oculoplastic surgeon and one of London’s leading eye specialists.
 She has over two decades of surgical experience and is renowned for her ability to create a natural look.